aphelly/aphelly.github.io/_posts/2020-07-21-diff-under-int.md

 title: Differentiation under the integral sign &#58; A sneaky technique
 ---

-Differentation under the integral sign is a very useful and powerful integration technique.
+Differentiation under the integral sign is a very useful and powerful integration technique.
 Let's see what it can do.

 This technique is powered by a simple usage of Leibniz's Rule: